So you are finally ready to start building a successful Pinterest marketing strategy?

 BIG mistake!

-You see, Pinterest is a search engine.
+You see, Pinterest is a visual search engine.

 People use it to find ideas and inspiration.